-- (a) Approval of the Company's Short-Term Incentive (Bonus) for the financial year 2022; - (b) Approval of the annual salary review for the financial year 2023; - (c) Approval of the Company's Long Term Incentive Plan for the financial year 2023; - (d) Approval of the Company's Short-Term Incentive (Bonus) targets for the financial year 2023; and - financial year 2022.
+- (a) Approval of the Company's Short-Term Incentive (Bonus) for the financial year 2022; - (b) Approval of the annual salary review for the financial year 2023; - (c) Approval of the Company's Long Term Incentive Plan for the financial year 2023: - (d) Approval of the Company's Short-Term Incentive (Bonus) targets for the financial year 2023; and - financial year 2022.

-The main recommendations put forward to the The Remuneration Committee provides an update Board in 2023 by the Remuneration Committee and a summary of its recommendations to the Board for endorsement and approval.
+Board in 2023 by the Remuneration Committee and a summary of its recommendations to the Board for endorsement and approval.
 This happens on an annual basis during the Board meeting to approve the Company's full year results and in some cases, more frequently, depending on the nature of the matters reviewed by the Remuneration Committee.